paulx3/keras_generative_pg/README.md

 ![overview](https://github.com/paulx3/keras_generative_pg/raw/master/generator.png)

 # Problems
-1. The result is really bad, I have to find what I did wrong in implementing the model
-2. I didn't write a proper test function or use BLEU to evaluate.
+1. I didn't write a proper test function or use BLEU to evaluate.
 This has to be done after I found out what's wrong with my implementation.